studentkittens/lncs-pandoc/paper.md

    automated via a so-called ``Dockerfile``.
 A ``Dockerfile`` is basically a list of commands needed to reproduce the container from a base image (which must be stated on the first line).
-The image can be built with a single docker command that pulls the base image and applies each command on it automatically.
+The image can be built with a single ``docker`` command that pulls the base image and applies each command on it automatically.
 With small amounts of scripting it is possible to create slightly different configurations for every build.

-While the second option is a lot mightier and faster on the second run, the first one is the default for many usecases.
-Following a short demonstrative commandline session is given to illustrate the said:
+While the second option is a lot mightier and faster on the second run, the first one is the default strategy for many use-cases.

-As a convention, the line starts with ``$`` if it was executed on the host system and with ``>`` if it is run inside of a container.
+A short demonstrative commandline session is given to illustrate the said in the following.
+As a convention, the line starts with ``'$'`` if it was executed on the host system and with ``'>'`` if it is run inside of a container.
+Explanatory comments are given with a ``'#'`` in front of them.

 ```bash
 $ docker images  # List all available images on the host